alexwkleung/Iris/README.md

 npm run dev
 ```

-At the moment, you will need to manually create the directory and files:
+At the moment, you will need to manually create the directory:

 ```bash
 # home directory